akshayDev17/DEVELOPER-NOTES/operatingSystems/processSynchronisation/README.md

 # Reader-Writer Problem<a name="reader-writer"></a>

+1. **classical IPC(inter-process communication) problem**

-1. given a piece of text, we can either read it, or write something to it
+2. given a piece of text, we can either read it, or write something to it

    1. reader process - reads the text
    2. writer process - writes some text, and essentially reads the text as well, to find the location to which to write new content